Enable certificate-based authentication for the IdP

 How to enable and configure certificate-based authentication for an identity provider (IdP).

-To use this feature, you must Add a certificate to EAA from a trusted certificate authority (CA) to validate the user’s certificate and Associate a certificate for using your own domain for your application.
+To use this feature, you must Add a certificate to EAA from a trusted certificate authority (CA) to validate the client certificate.
+The client certificate must be uploaded to the user’s device.

 Before you begin